-The LaHave River Valley has been inhabited by Mi'kmaq for several millenia, with their ancestral settlements long pre-dating the arrival of European colonizers in the region, which began in the 17th Century.
+The LaHave River Valley has been inhabited by the Mi'kmaw people for several millenia, with their ancestral settlements long pre-dating the arrival of European colonizers in the region, which began in the 17th Century.

-It's believed that Mi'kmaq settlement in this area has spanned more than 60 centuries.
-The Mi'kmaq name for the LaHave River, Pijinuiskaq, means "river of many streams or branches" -- the name was given to a riverside park in Downtown Bridgewater in 2017, in recognition of the longstanding Mi'kmaq presence in the LaHave River Valley and that the descendants of settlers live on the traditional unceded territory of the Mi'kmaq, known as Mi'kma'ki.
+It's believed that Mi'kmaw settlement in this area has spanned more than 60 centuries.
+The Mi'kmaw name for the LaHave River, Pijinuiskaq, means "having long joints or branches" -- the name was given to a riverside park in Downtown Bridgewater in 2017, in recognition of the longstanding Mi'kmaw presence in the LaHave River Valley and that the descendants of settlers live on the traditional unceded territory of the Mi'kmaq, known as Mi'kma'ki.

 The period of European settlement in this region began in 1604, when Samuel de Champlain sighted "Cape LeHeve" at the mouth of the LaHave River -- the area was the first capital of New France from 1632 to 1636.
 Isaac de Razilly led an expedition to establish a permanent civilian colony in Acadia in 1632, after Acadia was returned to French control.
 He chose the site at "LeHeve," today known as LaHave.
 Land was cleared, houses built, livestock imported, and settlers arrived in 1634.
-These French settlers at LeHave, Foreign Protestants at Lunenburg (1753) and subsequent British colonists have all influenced the development of our town.
+These French settlers at LeHave, Foreign Protestant settlers at Lunenburg (1753) of German, Swiss and French origin, and subsequent British colonists have all influenced the development of our town.

 Bridgewater, located about 20 kilometres inland, was an ideal settlement location.
 The numerous streams in the area provided ample power for the operation of industrial mills to harvest the hemlock and pine.

-The Confederation period saw the settlement at Bridgewater develop schools, industries, newspapers, and a fire brigade.
+The Confederation period of the 1860s saw the settlement at Bridgewater develop schools, industries, newspapers, and a fire brigade.
 Before the turn of this century, the town was being serviced by a regular stagecoach, steamship, a railroad center and a Board of Trade.

-In January 1899, this growth was dealt a blow by the "GReat Commerical Street Fire," which completely destroyed the downtown core.
+In January 1899, this growth was dealt a blow by the "Great Commerical Street Fire," which decimated the downtown core.
 One month later, the community came together and, after a successful vote, became an incorporated town on February 13, 1899.
-Five months later, a new streetscape greeted visitors to downtown Bridgewater.
+Five months later, a newly developing streetscape greeted visitors to downtown Bridgewater.

-After WWI, the growth of industry, automobiles, pavement and public transit made Bridgewater a town in which many people of today would feel at home.
+After World War I, the growth of industry, automobiles, pavement and public transit made Bridgewater a town in which many people of today would feel at home.

-Post WWII saw our town develop improved recreational facilities, including hockey, figure skating, tennis, curling, golf and baseball.
-A new park, home to new facilities for the DesBrisay Museum, added to the quality of life for residents and visitors alike.
+Post World War II saw our town develop improved recreational facilities, including hockey, figure skating, tennis, curling, golf and baseball.
+A new park named Woodland Gardens, home to new facilities for the DesBrisay Museum, added to the quality of life for residents and visitors alike.

 Bridgewater is nestled in the LaHave River Valley.
 Tree covered slopes and fertile drumlin hills made this an ideal location for settlement to grow and prosper.